AmbireTech/adex-protocol/README.md

 ### Bids

-Advertising Bids are bids of certain amount of token for a certain number of ad goals: for example, "10 ADX for 1000 clicks", or "100 DAI for 10 registrations".
+Advertising Bids are bids of certain monetary reward for a certain number of ad goals: for example, "10 ADX for 1000 clicks", or "100 DAI for 10 registrations".

+### Bid reward

+A monetary reward given by the advertiser to the publisher upon a successful delivery of a bid.
+The reward has to be in a cryptocurrency supported by the underlying blockchain network - for example, for the Ethereum implementation this will be any fungible token or ether.

 ### Delivery period